BinPro/CONCOCT/README.md

 ##Install##
 ###Short version###
-Installs the package concoct in default python path, and adds script CONCOCT to bin.
+Installs the package concoct in default python path, and adds script concoct to bin.
 You can use sudo if needed.

 Resolve all dependencies, see below and then clone the repository and execute:
 ```